Me, polishing the tail before takeoff. Photo by Chris Strong for the Booth alumni magazine

 Ok you’re not really a glider pilot, but this looks like a nice break from asset pricing and macroeconomics, doesn't it?
 Go to the SSA (Soaring Society of America) web page to see what gliders look like and where you can try it.
 If you go out to an airport, say “trial lesson” and make them put you in front.
 Don’t say “ride” or they’ll treat you like a tourist, stuff you in back and charge you too much.

-I fly at the Chicago Glider club, which is located southwest of Joliet.
+I fly mostly at the Williams soaring center.
+I used to fly at the Chicago Glider club, southwest of Joliet.

 More pictures (at the bottom of this page)

 Northern Illinois contest (NISC)

 The worldwide soaring turnpoint exchange has the turnpoint and landpoint database for NISC.

 2014 NISC results (pdf format); results in excel format.

 2013 NISC results (text format); results in excel format.

 2012 NISC results (text format); results in excel format.